4 years ago by chalst

 This post is an example of the incredible impact an engineering manager can have without writing a line of code.

-6 hours ago by bhaak
+4 years ago by bhaak

 > A little appreciated fact: Rust was largely built by students, and many of them interned at Mozilla.